-- name, age, business address and residence address; - · current principal occupation; - five-year employment history with employer names and a description of the employer's business; - the number of shares beneficially owned by the nominee; - · whether such nominee can read and understand basic financial statements; and - · membership on other boards of directors, if any.
+- name, age, business address and residence address; - current principal occupation; - five-year employment history with employer names and a description of the employer's business; - the number of shares beneficially owned by the nominee; - · whether such nominee can read and understand basic financial statements; and - · membership on other boards of directors, if any.

 The nomination must be accompanied by a written consent of the nominee to stand for election and to serve if elected by the shareholders.
 The Company may require any nominee to furnish additional information that may be needed to determine the qualifications of the nominee.
-Such nomination must be submitted to the Corporate Secretary no later than 90 days prior to the first anniversary of mailing of this proxy statement.
+Such nomination must be submitted to the Corporate Secretary no later than ninety (90) days prior to the date of the Annual Meeting.